Davidloku1234567/wildfire/README.md

 ### Results<a name="resluts"></a>

 The dataset is downloaded from kaggle.
 It includes 1.88 million geo-referenced wildfire records from 1992 to 2015.
+There are 27 tables, and the table 'Fires' is used for this analysis.